 97% of the global wild tiger population has been lost in 100 years.
-Only 3500 remain so it’s vital we protect them & their critical habitat.
-2967 wild tigers are in India.
-Poachers have jeopardised wild tiger survival for years with snares consisting of anchored wires with sliding nooses camouflaged along tiger trails.
-Our Anti-Poaching Patrols aim to eradicate snares around Bandhavgarh so tigers can walk safely, & to educate local communities to change attitudes towards tigers/other wildlife.
+Fewer than 5574 remain so it’s vital we protect them and their precious habitat.
+Seventy percent (3167) of all wild tigers are in India.
+Poachers have jeopardised future wild tiger survival for decades with snares and traps camouflaged along tiger trails.
+Our Anti-Poaching Patrols aim to eradicate snares around Bandhavgarh so tigers can walk safely, and to educate local communities to foster positive attitudes towards tigers and other wildlife.

-The world’s wild tigers & their forest habitats are under threat.
+The world’s wild tigers and their forest habitats are under threat.
 Protected Tiger Reserves are surrounded by buffer zones, intended to define the boundaries of the burgeoning human population.
-Frequent wild animal movement leads to human-animal conflict in the buffers where poachers focus laying wire snares along tiger trails.
-Bandhavgarh has lost many tigers in snares.
-In 15 years, over 300 tigers have died in snares in India devastating wild tiger populations & threatening long-term survival.
+Frequent wild animal movement leads to human-animal conflict in the buffers, where poachers focus laying their wire snares along tiger trails.
+In the last fifty years, Bandhavgarh lost many tigers in poachers’ snares and to retaliatory poisoning.
+In 2023 the number of wild tigers which have died in India has reached a 15 year high.
+If poaching isn’t halted it will devastate all wild tiger populations and threaten their long-term survival.

-By providing anti-poaching patrols in the buffer forests around Bandhavgarh we are protecting tigers in a key area for poaching, removing snares so tigers can walk the forests safely.
+Our anti-poaching patrols protect wild tigers in the buffer forests around Bandhavgarh, in areas where historically poaching and poisoning were rife, removing snares so tigers can walk the forests safely.
 Our patrols help to eliminate other illicit activities in buffer forests including logging/resource harvesting.
 Eliminating illicit activities reduces the impact on precious tiger habitat.
-Our work with local communities helps change attitudes towards poaching & further support the long-term survival of wild tigers
+Our work with local communities helps change attitudes towards poaching and further support the long-term survival of wild tigers